Ranjeet6639/Speaking-Test-Report-Application/README.md

 Scores are stored in backend/data/report.json as JSON.

 ##  How Feedback Logic Works
-- Score ≥ 8 → Excellent performance
+- Score ≥ 8 → Excellent performance.
-- Score 6–7 → Good performance
+- Score 6–7 → Good performance.
-- Score < 6 → Needs improvement
+- Score < 6 → Needs improvement.

 The feedback updates automatically when scores change.